-The phase 3 OCEAN study is a global, randomized, head-to-head, open-label study, evaluating the efficacy and safety of melflufen and dexamethasone, versus pomalidomide and dexamethasone in patients with relapsed refractory multiple myeloma who have received 2-4 prior therapies including lenalidomide within 18 months and who are refractory to the last line of therapy.
+The phase 3 OCEAN study is a global, randomized, head-to-head, open-label study, evaluating the efficacy and safety of melflufen and dexamethasone, versus pomalidomide and dexamethasone in patients with relapsed refractory multiple myeloma who have received 2-4 prior therapies.

-The patients enrolled have previously been treated with at least an immunomodulator agent (IMiD), a proteasome inhibitor (PI).
+The patients enrolled have previously been treated with at least an immunomodulator agent (IMiD), and a proteasome inhibitor (PI).
 They have all developed resistance to their last line of therapy, and within 18 months from the study start to lenalidomide (IMiD), the most used drug for the treatment of multiple myeloma.